data61/gnaf/README.md

 ## To Do
+Add some pointers to H2 doco showing how to start a H2 with a Postgres protocol listener and connect to it with psql Postgres client.
+That may be a more convenient way to run `createGnafDb.sql`.
+Note psql cannot connect with blank username and password, so you need to create a user and grant it suitable rights.

 Build a webapp using the scala spray async framework Look at slick async usage (and later how to do lucene async)